 My student plans to live on campus for the fall.
 Can families help new students move in?

-Yes, familiy members will be able to assist with move-in on Sunday, August 15th, 2021.
+Yes, familiy members will be able to assist with move-in on Sunday, August 13th, 2023.
 While new students can have family members or friends with them to help unload their car, they can also enter the residential college building.
-In order to make Move-In as safe as possible for all new students and their families, the accompanying family members must not be immunocompromised, not exhibiting any COVID related symptoms, and follow our current COVID Campus Policies found here.
-Before moving items into their residential college, students must first report to a designated location on campus for COVID-19 testing (details to be provided closer to move in).

 When students arrive at their college, they can unload their belongings from the car and proceed with move in.
 There will be carts available for moving items up to your room, and for new students who arrive for Orientation Week, O-Week Advisors will be there to assist with moving in student belongings.